joseph-abell/york-oratory/content/groups.md

     primaryImage: ''
     title: Society of St Vincent de Paul
     urlSlug: groups/society-of-st-vincent-de-paul
   - body: >-
-      The Legion of Mary is a worldwide group fostering spiritual formation in the spirit of Our Lady and offering practical and spiritual help to others.
-At the moment this group is not meeting but we hope to revive if anyone would be interested in this work and spirituality.
-Please contact Br Adam for information.
-    description: >-
-      The Legion of Mary is a worldwide group fostering spiritual formation in the spirit of Our Lady and offering practical and spiritual help to others.
-    groupType: ''
-    primaryImage: ''
-    title: Legion of Mary
-    urlSlug: groups/legion-of-mary
-  - body: >-
       This group meets most Monday evening at 7:30pm from September until Pentecost to help people deepen their understanding of the Catholic faith.